matvop/FavIt/proposal.md

 The FavIt web-app will provide users with a web interface to build a shared gallery of favorite images and videos from around the Internet.
 Users must be logged into their account in order to add content.
-Anonymous users are allowed to view the landing page, which contains an assortment of recently submitted Favs.
+Anonymous users are allowed to view the landing page, which displays most recently submitted Favs.
+Users can add content from Imgur, Vimeo, and YouTube via URL.

 ## Specific Functionality:
 + Main page